AAEC 2025 Abstracts

 Marghanita Johnson

-Tri Dung Phan1, Maciej Mazur1, Thomas Dorin2, Andrey Molotnikov1,
+Tri Dung Phan1, Maciej Mazur1, Thomas Dorin2, Andrey Molotnikov1, Richard Axe3, Alessandro Ferrari4, and Mark Easton1

-Paul Robbins1, Shah Imani1 and Richard Dickson1
+Paul Robbins, Shah Imani, and Richard Dickson

-Paul Robbins1, Yahya Mahmoodkhani, Chris Jowett2 and Richard Dickson1,
+Paul Robbins1, Yahya Mahmoodkhani, Chris Jowett2, and Richard Dickson1

-Jerome Fourmann1, Richard Dickson2, Paul Robbins2 and Craig Werner3
+Jerome Fourmann1, Richard Dickson2, Paul Robbins2, and Craig Werner3

-Marco Schreiber1, Torsten Schäfer2 and André Schulze3
+Marco Schreiber1, Devid Zampedri1, Torsten Schäfer2, Christian Löbbe2, and André Schulze3

-Valentin Gala1, Felix Lang1 and André Schulze1
+Valentin Gala, Felix Lang, and André Schulze

-Bill Wyllie1 and Joseph Kalarickal1
+Bill Wyllie and Joseph Kalarickal

-Paul Rometsch1, Nick C. Parson1 and Jerome Fourmann2
+Paul Rometsch1, Nick C. Parson1, and Jerome Fourmann2

 Paul C Wong1 and Warren R Davison2

-Raffaele D’Andrea1
+Raffaele D’Andrea

-Raffaele D’Andrea1
+Raffaele D’Andrea

-Jostein Røyset1, Scott Rogers2, Takeshi Saito2 and Ulf Tundal1
+Jostein Røyset1, Scott Rogers2, Takeshi Saito2, and Ulf Tundal1

-Stig Tjøtta1, Scott Rogers2 and Takeshi Saito2
+Stig Tjøtta1, Scott Rogers2, and Takeshi Saito2

-Nick C. Parson1, Jean-François Béland2 and Jerome Fourmann3
+Nick C. Parson1, Jean-François Béland2, and Jerome Fourmann3

 Abstract.
 Al-Mg-Si extrusions are widely used in automotive structures and crash management systems.
 In terms of material properties, a high yield strength is desirable for downgauging combined with superior ductility to accommodate plastic deformation associated with part forming, mechanical joining and crash with minimal cracking.
 The role of press quench is well recognised and water spray quenching is typically applied.
 The authors previously established a preferred minimum quench rate of 50°C/sec.
 However, the size and complexity of recent profile designs, e.g., for battery enclosures, can result in excessive distortion at high quench rates.
 It is therefore important to understand the material performance trade-offs with sub-optimal quenching.
 A test program was conducted using a purpose-built “quench simulator” to study the effect of quench rates in the forced air to spray regimes for a range of commonly used automotive alloys.
 Strength and ductility were quantified by tensile and bend testing.